matter-labs/era-compiler-llvm/README.md

 ## Building

-The ZKsync LLVM framework must be built with our tool called `zkevm-llvm`:
+The ZKsync LLVM framework must be built with our tool called `zksync-llvm`:

 <details>
 <summary>1.
 Install the system prerequisites.</summary>